The New Normal for Cancer Patients During the Rise of COVID-19By ENVITA MEDICAL CENTER

 Like no time in history, cancer patients need real focused immune support.
 Not simply immunotherapy to treat cancer (though important), but literal immune system support to fight off viral and other infections because cancer patients represent a population that is highly vulnerable to the COVID-19 infection.
 The key is for patients to utilize an integrative approach to oncology where their immune system is being supported and built alongside their treatment, this is what is meant by the new normal.
 It is time that conventional oncology starts incorporating immune supporting treatment immediately among their oncology wards.

 Before the rise of COVID-19, patients would seek integrative oncology for immune support as an adjunctive care option; but in this environment and going forward, integrative oncology needs to become the standard of care to give cancer patients the best chance at healing.
-Envita Medical Center has been a center of excellence for personalized oncology for the last 20 years.
+Envita Medical Center has been an integrative center of excellence for personalized oncology for the last 20 years.
 Founder Dr. Prato states, “We cannot stop treating cancer patients, it is imperative that these patients get the targeted treatment they need with an emphasis on building the immune system to support their bodies.
 We must not continue to allow chemotherapy and radiation treatments to push cancer patients into an overwhelmingly immune compromised state without bringing on the proper integrative agents to help these patients rebound from treatment.”

 Dr. Prato and his team of doctors at Envita have incorporated a prophylactic immune boosting protocol for their entire patient base.
 According to Dr. Prato, “We are treating every single patient as though they will contract COVID-19 or at the very least will get exposed to it.
 Our approach, in our clinical opinion, is giving our patients a much-needed advantage in this new normal for cancer patients.
 The mistake conventional oncology makes is in the assumption that a cancer patient's immune system will recover, but that is not always the case.
 Integrative oncology and immune support are destined to become the new standard of care for cancer patients.”